Ithappens6/todo/Readme.md

 Follow the prompts to set up a username, email, and password.

+---

-### Step 7: Start the Development Server
+## Start the Development Server

-Start the Django development server:
+Start the Django development server with:

 ```bash
 python manage.py runserver